How low is too low for blood pressure?

 - Dehydration and unusual thirst

 - Dehydration can sometimes cause blood pressure to drop.
-However, dehydration does not automatically signal low blood pressure.
+However, dehydration does not always cause low blood pressure.
 Fever, vomiting, severe diarrhea, overuse of diuretics and strenuous exercise can all lead to dehydration, a potentially serious condition in which your body loses more water than you take in.
 Even mild dehydration (a loss of as little as 1 percent to 2 percent of body weight) can cause weakness, dizziness and fatigue.

 - Lack of concentration